JoshCheek/graphql_vs_sql/README.md

 # => {"data"=>{"post"=>{"id"=>123, "title"=>"a"}}}
 ```

-So now, we do the same thing, but for SQL.
-Surprisingly,
+Now we do the same thing, but for SQL.
-the result is the same!
+Surprisingly, the result is the same!

 ```ruby
 require_relative 'wire_up_sql'